 The Senate is the University's senior academic decision-making body.
 It is responsible for the approval of new programs and academic units and it manages the reviews of Faculties, Centers and Institutes.
-Senate approves the granting of degrees and diplomas, including the conferral of Honourary Degrees.
+Senate approves the granting of degrees and diplomas, including the conferral of Honorary Degrees.
 It is responsible for setting academic regulations which affect the University as a whole, including regulations governing student conduct and discipline, as well as regulations concerning faculty tenure and promotion.

-Senate has 73 members-49 elected Faculty representatives, 16 academic administrators (President, Vice-President Academic and Provost, Vice-President Research, University Librarian, and the Deans of each faculty), six students elected by the Dalhousie Student Union, and representative from the University of King's College and the Nova Scotia Agricultural College.
+Senate has 77 members - 52 elected Faculty representatives, 17 academic administrators (President, Vice-President Academic and Provost, Vice-President, Research, University Librarian, and the Deans of each faculty), seven students elected by the Dalhousie Student Union, and a representative from the University of King's College.

-Senate normally meets on the second Monday of each month from 4:00 -6:00 p.m.
-In addition, if there are sufficient items of business, Senate will meet on the forth Monday of the month, from 4:00 - 6:00pm.
+Senate normally meets on the second Monday of each month from 4:00 - 6:00 pm.
+In addition, if there are sufficient items of business, Senate will meet on the fourth Monday of the month, from 4:00 - 6:00 pm